juyongdo/pycape/docs/usage/dataview.md

 `DataView` schemas allow you to clarify the data types of your dataset.
 They will be visible for other project contributors - even ones from other organizations - to your project to query and inspect.
 By inspecting the schema property, other project contributors are able to identify which data columns should be used to train the model.

-If you provide a dataset to Cape that is accessible via HTTP or S3, Cape will download your data's column headers and create a schema.
+If you provide a dataset to Cape that is accessible via S3, Cape will download your data's column headers and create a schema.

 ### Providing S3 read access to your DataView
 In order to make your dataset accessible in S3 you'll need to inform pycape about your S3 bucket's IAM authentication credentials.